KaranvirTack/FlexBox/README.md

 You may want to search something like CSS remove list bullets.
 We've done this for you in previous examples, but not here.
 Yay learning.
 Finding out how to style links in CSS might help you get rid of that pesky underline decoration...
 We've added height: 100vh to the body... this makes the body exactly the same height as the viewport.
 To stick the footer to the bottom you will need to use flex and change the direction to column.

+7. In this last flexbox exercise you're going to recreate an incredibly common website layout.
+It is so common that it is often called the Holy Grail layout... and with flexbox it is actually pretty easy to pull off.